 \subsection{Lattices}

-Let $L$ be a lattice, i.e.\ a free abelian group of finite rank together with a symmetric non-degenerate bilinear paring $\left(\cdot,\cdot\right):L\times L\to \mathbb{Z}$.
-We denote by $O(L)$ the group of isometries of $L$ and by $L(m)$, for an integer $m$, the lattice whose underlying abelian group is $L$ and whose pairing is $m$ times the one of $L$.
+Let $L$ be a lattice, i.e.\ a free abelian group of finite rank together with a symmetric non-degenerate bilinear pairing $\left(\cdot,\cdot\right):L\times L\to \mathbb{Z}$.
+We denote by $O(L)$ the group of isometries of $L$ and by $L(m)$, for an integer $m$, the lattice whose underlying abelian group is $L$ and whose pairing is $m$ times the pairing of $L$.

 The dual lattice $L^{\vee}={\rm{Hom}}(L,\mathbb{Z})$ can be embedded in $L\otimes \mathbb{Q}$ as those elements $x\in L\otimes \mathbb{Q}$ such that $(x,\ell)\in \mathbb{Z}$ for all $\ell\in L$, and the bilinear form is the restriction of the $\mathbb{Q}$-linear extension of $(\cdot,\cdot)$.
 The inclusion $L\subset L^{\vee}$ has finite index and the quotient $D(L)=L^{\vee}\big/L$ is a finite abelian group, called the \textit{discriminant group}.
 When $L$ is even, i.e.\ $(x,x)\in 2\mathbb{Z}$ for all $x\in L$, the discriminant group $D(L)$ comes endowed with a $\mathbb{Q}\big/2\mathbb{Z}$-valued quadratic form given by $x+L\mapsto (x,x)+2\mathbb{Z}$.
 In this case, the natural projection induces a homomorphism